adabade1/Design-Patterns-Assign-4/akshata_dabade_assign4/README.md

 -----------------------------------------------------------------------
-## Description: In this assignment Observer pattern is implemented for students with three digit Bnumber and courses that range between A and Z. A Binary Search Tree has been implemented to create a main tree and two backup trees from two input files (input_file.txt and delete_file.txt).
-The input is read line by line to create tree nodes and to update them as well.
-At the end, we get three identical output files with final updated Bnumber-Courses pair.
+## Description: In this assignment State pattern has implemented to decide the security level on a airport depending upon several factors such as total number of passengers, total number of hazardous luggage, etc
 -----------------------------------------------------------------------
 ### Academic Honesty statement:
 -----------------------------------------------------------------------